llvm/clangd-www/extensions.md

   - `utf-32`: `character` counts codepoints

 **New InitializeResponse property**: `offsetEncoding: string`:
-  - Specifies the encoding that was selected by the server, and should be used.
+  - Specifies the encoding that the server selected, which should be used.
-  - This should be one of the requested encodings, or `"utf-16"` if none ore supported.
+  - This should be one of the requested encodings, or `"utf-16"` if none were supported.
-  - Only sent if the client capability was specified (or the equivalent command-line flag `-offset-encoding=utf-8`).
+  - Only sent if the client capability was specified (or otherwise negotiated, e.g. clangd flag `-offset-encoding=utf-8`).

 **Advice for clients using this extension**:
   - clients that only support UTF-8 should send `offsetEncoding: ["utf-8"]` in their client capabilities.